-Suspensions and dismissals may be imposed without the disciplinary process outlined in this section should the VP of AGS, in consultation with the President, determine that serious misconduct has occurred and/or that the student's continued presence on campus presents unreasonable risk of danger to himself or herself and/or the campus community as a whole.
-In these cases, a student must leave the campus immediately.
+Suspensions and dismissals may be imposed without the disciplinary process outlined in this section by the VP of AGS, in consultation with the President.
 Other disciplinary responses, listed under additional requirements and conditions, may also be imposed on a summary basis at the discretion of the VP of AGS, in consultation with the President.
 The AGS Leadership Team will meet as soon as practically possible to review any suspensions or dismissals which are imposed on a summary basis by the VP of AGS.